shoutem/shoutem.github.io/docs/extensions/getting-started/_posts/1970-01-06-UsingCloudStorage.md

 }
 ```

 This is the first time that we used `server` folder.
-The reason is that data schemas are not part of the application code, but rather server side for extension.
+The reason is that data schemas are not part of the app code, but rather server side of extension.
 Data schemas are nothing more than Shoutem-flavored [JSON Schemas](http://json-schema.org/).
-At the end, there are some properties describing the schema itself.
-All properties are explained in [data schema reference]({{ site.baseurl }}/docs/cloud/data-schemas).
+They describe data to be stored on Shoutem Cloud Storage.

+All fields are explained in [data schema reference]({{ site.baseurl }}/docs/cloud/data-schemas).
 This schema is exported in `extension.json` file:

 ```JSON{18-21}
 #file: extension.json